Puckaboo/database-setup/README.md

 * prepare .csv file so it has one time column in a standard format (e.g. YYYY-MM-DD hh:mm:ss)
 * store the .csv file in the /data folder
 * adjust the input variables in the main.py script
-* run a postgres database in a docker container
+* run a postgres database in a docker container (see section on postgres
-* run grafana in a docker container
+* run grafana in a docker container (see section on grafana)
 * run `python main.py`

 The script creates a new column called 'epoch', translating the text from the time column to